Don’t want to spend on getting a new toaster just yet? Guess what, you do not have to.

-But that does not mean you cannot enjoy the perfect grilled cheese sandwich or toast bread to go with the eggs.
 Thankfully, there are multiple ways of getting crispy, browned bread with the charry marks around even without a toaster.
-Here are 5 methods that you can use.
+Here are five methods that you can use.

 How to Toast Bread, Bagels Without Toaster